 Pirate`s Bay Tobago

 Don`t leave Tobago without visiting serene Pirate`s bay, situated on the north of the island.
-This quiet secluded bay nestled between the thick rainforest and sparkling Caribbean Sea is perhaps Tobago`s prettiest bay.
-It takes a little bit of effort to get to Pirate`s bay, but if you are looking for unspoilt beach with calm waters and excellent snorkelling, this is your best choice.
+This quiet secluded bay nestled between the thick rainforest and the sparkling Caribbean Sea is perhaps Tobago`s prettiest bay.
+It takes a little bit of effort to get to Pirate`s bay, but if you are looking for an unspoiled beach with calm waters and excellent snorkeling, this is your best choice.

 To access Pirate`s Bay, take a short hike from slow-paced Charlotteville or ask a local fisherman to take you on a small boat to this stunning bay.
-Don`t forget to take drinks and snacks with you; the beach is deserted though.
+Don`t forget to bring drinks and snacks with you; the beach is deserted, though.

 Emerald green Pirates Bay can be seen in the Robinson Crusoe movie from the fifties

 Hike from the sleepy Charlotteville to Pirate`s Bay and enjoy a day on a secluded beach.
 Take a dirt road from the village and follow 150 steps descent to the beach.
 It takes a little effort to access the bay, but is definitely worth it.